IBM/cloud-i-blog/README.md

 ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

 In the above section of configuration file, a group named ‘ibmi’ has been created and there is only one system under that group.
 Also, the variables against group ibmi have been defined in the file.
 One important variable is ansible_python_interpreter which tells Ansible where to find Python on the endpoint IBM i system in group ibmi.
-You
 If you use Ansible Tower, you will have to do all the inventory configurations via the GUI.

-2. Run Ansible command interactively using ibmi_cl_command module.
+2.Run Ansible command interactively using ibmi_cl_command module.
 In this example, we will run a simple IBM i module named ibmi_cl_command interactively in the command terminal.
 The module will execute a CL command which creates a library of C1 on the system under inventory ibmi.
 As you can see from below command, option -i and -M are explicitly used to point out the inventory path and the IBM i module directory.
 You don’t need to use these two options if you have put the inventory and IBM i modules into Ansible default locations.
 ```
-ansible ibmi -i /yourpath/hosts_ibmi.ini -M /yourmodulepath/ibmi/ -m ibmi_cl_command -a "cmd='crtlib lib(C1)'"
+$ ansible ibmi -i /yourpath/hosts_ibmi.ini -M /yourmodulepath/ibmi/ -m ibmi_cl_command -a "cmd='crtlib lib(C1)'"
 Output:
 DB2MB1PA.RCH.STGLABS.IBM.COM | SUCCESS => {
     "changed": false,